-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2010, FEBRUARY 28, 2011 AND FEBRUARY 29, 2012 (IN U.S. DOLLARS, EXCEPT SHARE AND SHARE RELATED DATA)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED FEBRUARY 28, 2011, FEBRUARY 29, 2012 AND FEBRUARY 28, 2013 (IN U.S. DOLLARS, EXCEPT SHARE AND SHARE RELATED DATA)

-The VIE arrangements
+The contractual arrangements

 PRC laws and regulations currently require any foreign entity that invests in the education business in China to be an educational institution with relevant experience in providing education services outside China.
 As a Cayman Islands company, the Company is deemed a foreign legal person under the PRC laws.